 And about the nuts, I’ve used almonds, but feel free to sub for other nuts such as cashews, pistachios.
 If you use nuts with a higher fat content such as macadamias, you may need to adjust the amount of coconut oil, and add a bit less of it.

-If you like these Vegan Caramel Bliss Balls, you may also like these other recipes:
+If you like these vegan bliss balls, you may also like these other recipes:

 - Vegan Skillet Brownie (also paleo)